Skip to main content

 $475.00 for pair

-A wonderful pair of 19th century Chinese Black Papier Mache cups in a tea bowl shape.
+A wonderful pair of 19th century Chinese Black Papier Mache Cups in a tea bowl shape.
 A lovely chinoiserie design resonates throughout each cup as it depicts people in different scenes with various landscapes.
 Mother of pearl colors used are white, pink, blue and green …

 View Item >